randydom/MalDet/README.md

 + You install [**IDA Pro**](https://www.hex-rays.com/products/ida/index.shtml).
 After install IDA Pro to your PC, you copy the installed folder to the folder containing this tool (**MalDet**).
 Then, you copy our two files **analysis.idc** and **idc.idc** to the folder **idc** of IDA Pro.
 + You copy the [***Jakstab**](http://www.jakstab.org/) folder to **MalDet**.
 + You download the source code of [**Moped**](http://www2.informatik.uni-stuttgart.de/fmi/szs/tools/moped/).
 Then, you copy our file **poststar.c** to the Moped folder.
 After compilation, you create **moped_src** folder in **MalDet** and copy the executable of moped to the folder **moped_src**.

 **Extraction of Malious Behaviors**
+We first compute the malicious API call graph from a set of malwares and a set of benwares (*trainSvm.txt*) by the command as follows.
 ```
 Usage: MalDet.exe Train [options] <ListFiles>
 ```